Ptujec/LaunchBar/Mastodon/README.md

 You need the following permissions:

 - Search: `follow`
-- Home: `read: search`
+- Home: `read:search`
 - Post: `write:statuses`

 You can leave everything else unchecked.
 Click `Submit`.
-After that you just need to copy the access token from your newly created "Application".
+After that you just need to copy the access token from your newly created "application".

 <img src="04.jpg" width="582"/>